-Are you looking for the best primer for painting plastic or metal miniatures?
+What is the best primer for painting plastic or metal miniatures?
 The best primer for painting miniatures depends on the surface material.
 Some primers work best on plastic, whereas other primers work best on metals.
-In principle all primers work the same.
-Primers are used as a preparatory coat over unpainted metal, plastic, or resin and prevent the absorption of subsequent layers of modeling paint.
-Many primers for miniature and models also act to smooth out imperfections on the unpainted surface.
+In principle all primers act as a preparatory coat over unpainted metal, plastic, or resin to prevent the absorption of overlying layers of model paint.
+The ideal miniature primers are spray or brush-on primers that smooth surface imperfections.

 Here are the 10 best primers for painting plastic and metal miniatures: